Mario5Gray/spring-data-series/README.md

 You're already operating with a cloud provider, or have an installation - use the docker compose configuration to launch a cluster.

+### The Producer

+Consume a REST endpoint and push data into a topic.

+### The Consumer

+Consume a topic and perform stream operations.

+## NOTES

+Complete the last 2 sections, make it reactive if possible.